Miro Barešić: Life in Paraguay and imprisonment in Sweden

-Barešić obtained a Paraguayan passport under a false name, his new identity in Paraguay was "Toni Šarić".
-Under that name he joined the Paraguay armed forces and rose to the rank of captain.
-Barešić was a close combat trainer and a professional karate athlete.
-In 1977, Barešić was employed by the Paraguayan foreign service as the bodyguard for the Paraguayan ambassador to the US in Washington, D.C.
-The United States authorities discovered his real identity, which forced him to move back to Paraguay.
-After an extortion ring that targeted Yugoslav immigrants to the United States came under scrutiny by American prosecutors, charges were brought against Barešić and he was extradited to face trial in New York.
-The defendants were acquitted, but in May 1980 Barešić was deported to Sweden to serve the remainder of his life sentence there.
+Barešić obtained a Paraguayan passport under the name "Toni Šarić".
+He joined the Paraguayan armed forces and rose to the rank of captain, in the process also becoming a karate trainer.
+In 1977, Barešić was employed by the Paraguayan foreign service as the bodyguard for the Paraguayan ambassador to the United States.
+U.S. authorities then discovered his real identity, which forced him to move back to Paraguay.
+After an extortion ring that targeted Yugoslav immigrants came under scrutiny by American prosecutors, charges were brought against Barešić and he was extradited to face trial in New York.
+The defendants were acquitted, but in May 1980, Barešić was deported to Sweden to serve the remainder of his life sentence there.

 Barešić's sentence was reduced from life to eighteen years in 1985.
-Barešić was released in December 1987, after serving seven and a half years, and flown to Paraguay, accompanied by his wife and two children.
+He was released in December 1987, after serving seven and a half years, and flown to Paraguay, accompanied by his wife and two children.
 He settled in Paraguay, and opened a martial arts club and a car repair shop.

 Return to Croatia and death

 When the Croatian War of Independence broke out in 1991, Barešić returned to Croatia and led a unit subordinated to the Ministry of Defence in Zadar against the Yugoslav People's Army (JNA) and the SAO Krajina.

-He was killed in area of the village of Miranje Donje near Benkovac on 31 July 1991.
+He was killed in the village of Miranje Donje near Benkovac on 31 July 1991.
 His body was discovered by a civilian on 5 August and turned over to the Croatian police by the JNA two days later.
 Barešić was buried in Miroševac cemetery in Zagreb under a pseudonym, and then reburied with full state honors in Mirogoj cemetery under his real name, and posthumously promoted to the rank of major.
-Then Croatian President Franjo Tudjman posthumously decorated him as a "knight".
+Then Croatian President Franjo Tuđman posthumously decorated him as a "knight".

 The circumstances of Barešić's death are controversial.
 It was the subject of a criminal inquest of 2002, launched after Nikola Majstrović, author of a film dealing Barešić's death, filed a complaint with the Croatian State Attorney, and it concluded that Barešić was killed in an ambush prepared by the SAO Krajina special police.
-Two private investigators, on the other hand, claimed Barešić was killed by one of men in his own unit, allegedly to cover up the identities of former Yugoslav secret police agents who had returned to Croatia since 1990 under the guise of political dissidents before Barešić identified them.
+Two private investigators, on the other hand, claimed Barešić was killed by one of the men in his own unit, allegedly to cover up the identities of former Yugoslav secret police agents who had returned to Croatia since 1990 under the guise of political dissidents before Barešić identified them.
 A new formal inquest of the matter was launched by the State Attorney's Office in 2012, but did not produce additional findings.